QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     keys(d)

-This makes sense, since the most common thing you want to do with keys is loop over them
+This makes sense, since the most common thing you want to do with keys is loop over them.

-The benefit of providing an iterator rather than an array, say, is that the former is more memory efficient
+The benefit of providing an iterator rather than an array, say, is that the former is more memory efficient.

-Should you need to transform an iterator into an array you can always use ``collect()``
+Should you need to transform an iterator into an array you can always use ``collect()``.

 .. code-block:: julia